Springe direkt zu Inhalt

 Section 8a of the Berlin Higher Education Act (BerlHG) also stipulates that degree programs in Berlin must be regularly evaluated for quality.

-Freie Universität Berlin continually adapts its quality management system in response to changing external and internal requirements.
+Freie Universität continually adapts its quality management system in response to changing external and internal requirements.
 To ensure the system can be successfully implemented, the university also invests in expanding its internal structures.

 It entitles the university to carry out internal accreditation for its degree programs for a specified period of time, rather than relying on an external accreditation process.